mipum/PPShazam/README.md

 The fp32 results reside in the referred folder, and quantized model training results reside in the `quant` subfolder of this folder

 ## Evaluation<a name="evaluation"></a>
+End-to-end evaluation of the quantized system implemented in the `End to End test` section of the [Quantization_aware_training_and_evaluation.ipynb](Quantization_aware_training_and_evaluation.ipynb) notebook.
+Implementation follows the same methodology as end-to-end evaluation of the clear system performed at the PoC.

+Results are saved in a [e2e_test_results.csv](e2e_test_results.csv) file

 ## Next steps<a name="next-steps"></a>